-In light of the challenges brought about by the COVID-19 outbreak to the economy and operations of corporates, the HKMA together with the Banking Sector SME Lending Coordination Mechanism announced on 17 April 2020 the launch of a Pre-approved Principal Payment Holiday Scheme for eligible corporate customers (the Scheme) on 1 May 2020.
+In light of the challenges brought about by the COVID-19 outbreak to the economy and operations of corporates, the HKMA together with the Banking Sector SME Lending Coordination Mechanism (Mechanism) announced on 17 April 2020 the launch of a Pre-approved Principal Payment Holiday Scheme for eligible corporate customers (the Scheme) on 1 May 2020.
 Under the Scheme, banks in Hong Kong will offer principal payment holidays to covered corporate borrowers on a pre-approval basis.
-On 2 September 2020, the HKMA announced to extend the Scheme for a further six months to April 2021, and on 4 March 2021, the HKMA announced to further extend the Scheme for another six months to October 2021.
+The Scheme has been extended for five times in November 2020, May 2021, November 2021, May 2022 and November 2022 to end-January 2023.

 1 May 2020